antiPhaseDomain/Silence/README.md

   * `npm i `
   * _NOTE_: These dependencies are only used in [package.json](https://github.com/loraxx753/hybrid-design-doc/blob/master/package.json).
 With a few minutes of effort (and no transpiling or legacy support), this step is optional.
 3. Run `npm start` and visit [127.0.0.1:8080/](http://127.0.0.1:8080/)

+# Deploy Your Project

+* Go to the file called [CNAME](https://github.com/loraxx753/hybrid-design/blob/master/public/CNAME) and replace the lines there with `whatever-name-you-want.surge.sh`.
+* Type `npm run deploy` and press enter.
+* Visit your project url: https://whatever-name-you-want.surge.sh